Elevator Shaft Falls in Suffolk County, NY

 Tell us what happened.
 A licensed New York attorney will review your case and call you — no obligation.

-Or call directly: (888) 702-1581
+Or call directly: (914) 407-3717

 Other Construction Accidents in Suffolk County

 This page is provided for informational purposes only and does not constitute legal advice.
 Case outcomes depend on the specific facts of your situation.
 Prior results do not guarantee a similar outcome.
-NY Construction Advocate is a referral network connecting injured workers with licensed New York attorneys who handle Labor Law 240 cases on a contingency basis.
+NY Construction Advocate is the client intake service for Haddock Law, a New York law practice that represents injured construction workers directly and, when a case benefits from additional expertise, works with experienced co-counsel.
+Labor Law 240 cases are handled on a contingency basis.